shakacode/cypress-on-rails/README.md

 # cypress-on-rails

-Proof-of-Concept gem for using [cypress.io](http://github.com/cypress-io/) in Rails applications.
-It provides the following features:
+Gem for using [cypress.io](http://github.com/cypress-io/) in Rails applications.
-* run ruby code in your application context before executing a test
+It allows to run code in the application context when executing cypress tests.
+Do things like:
+* use database_cleaner before each test
+* stub objects using rspec-mocks
-* database cleaning before test run (using database_cleaner)
+* seed the database with default data for each test
-* ability to use RSpec Mocks for your Rails code
+* create scenario files used for specific tests

 ## Getting started